Evaluation Methodologies in Software Protection Research: Supplemental Material

 \subsubsection{Combinations of Protections}

 We also observed some interesting relations between protections.
-For example, almost all malware papers that deploy RPA also deploy DEN and IRE.
-This is not surprising, as DEN and IRE are absolutely necessary to avoid mitigate trivial detection of RPA.
+For example, almost all malware papers that deploy repackaging also deploy data encoding/encryption and identifier renaming.
+This is not surprising, as data encoding/encryption and identifier renaming are absolutely necessary to avoid trivial detection of repackaging.
 In this regard, these papers do show maturity.
-Likewise, the vast majority of the papers deploying DTR or IRE also deploy DEN.
+Likewise, the vast majority of the papers deploying data transformation or identifier renaming also deploy data encoding/encryption.
 This is also not surprising, as all of them are typically needed to mitigate trivial malware detection.